kittrellr/my_project/README.md

 At this time, this code is not an open source coding.
 This project is for simulation and practice web app creation.

-# Thank you
-Dmitrii thank you for such a wonderful and helpful review!
-Your guidence and suggestions have added so much value to this project and my learning experience!
-I do have a question though.
-I'm not sure why my code for the transform columns and data shape are displaying on my web app.
-I've tried deleting and making new code cells but for some reason they still appear.
-Do you know what I may be missing?